gntpapa/documentation/node/p-rep/p-rep-installation-and-configuration-for-testnet.md

 For your reference, ICON node depends on the following packages.
 The packages are included in the P-Rep docker image that we provide, so you don't need to install them separately.

-- Python 3.6.5 or higher (3.7 is not supported)
+- Python 3.6.5 or higher
 - RabbitMQ 3.7 or higher